ashwini-kr-sharma/Boulant-IL22-INFL/index.md

-## T84 cells treated with INFL and IL22 - Companion website
+## T84 cells treated with INFL and IL22

 Raw and processsed data from this study can be downloaded below.
 The source code for this study is available [here](https://github.com/ashwini-kr-sharma/Boulant-IL22-INFL)